Algebra extensions and derived-discrete algebras

 For (2), the condition that $B$ is a projective left $A$-module makes $G$ sending projectives to projectives.
 So we can prove that $\mbox{s.gl.}\dim B\leq\mbox{s.gl.}\dim A$ similarly as above. \end{proof}

 In the proof of Proposition \ref{ph} (2), the condition that $_AB$ is projective is necessary.

 \begin{exm} Let $k$ be algebraically closed, and $Q$ be a quiver as \\ Consider the quotient $kQ\twoheadrightarrow kQ/\langle ba\rangle$, which is a separable algebra extension.
-We have that $kQ$ is (piecewise) hereditary, but $kQ/\langle ba\rangle$ is derived-discrete but not piecewise hereditary; see Remark \ref{cla}. \end{exm}
+We have that $kQ$ is (piecewise) hereditary, but $kQ/\langle ba\rangle$ is derived-discrete but not piecewise hereditary according to the classification of derived-discrete algebras in \cite{V} (we recall it in the next section). \end{exm}

-Consider Example \ref{exm} 2) and 3).
-They are both split and separable extensions with $A\otimes_kK$ and $AG$ both left and right projective $A$-modules.
-Recall the classification of derived-discrete algebras mentioned in Remark \ref{cla}.

-\begin{prop} Keep the notation as above and assume that $A$ is connected with $k$ algebraically closed.
-Then $A$ admits a presentation $kQ/I$ such that $(Q,I)$ is a gentle one-cycle quiver with the clock condition if and only if so is each connected component of $A\otimes_kK$ or $AG$. \end{prop} \begin{proof} Notice that an algebra is derived-discrete (or piecewise hereditary) if and only if so is each its connected component.
-If $A$ admits such presentation, by the classification of derived-discrete algebras, $A$ is derived-discrete but not piecewise hereditary.
-By Theorem \ref{main}, $A\otimes_kK$ (\textit{resp.} $AG$) is derived-discrete.
-By Proposition~\ref{ph}, $A\otimes_kK$ (\textit{resp.} $AG$) is not piecewise hereditary.
-Hence by the classification of derived-discrete algebras again, each connected component of $A\otimes_kK$ (\textit{resp.} $AG$) admits such presentation.
-The same argument works for the ``only if'' part. \end{proof}